Try it free

 | sort total_exec_time desc

-Regardless of whether pg_stat_statements is available or not, Dynatrace will still collect queries from pg_stat_activity as part of the Queries feature set, which are similarly ingested as logs with event.group = longest_queries.
+Whether or not pg_stat_statements is available, Dynatrace collects queries from pg_stat_activity as part of the Queries feature set.
+These are ingested as logs with event.group = longest_queries.

 Fetching execution plan details

-For SaaS users who have access to the Databases app and who have top query monitoring enabled (see previous section), fetching execution plans for these queries is possible.
-This can be done from the Databases app, under Statement performance, by clicking Request on the execution plan for a specific query.
+If you have configured top query monitoring (see previous section), you can fetch execution plans for these queries in Databases Databases by selecting Statement performance > Request on the execution plan for a specific query.

-For that query, the extension will then attemp to execute the following:
+For that query, the extension attempts to execute the following:

 SELECT * from dynatrace.dynatrace_execution_plan({query})